SiegeMind91/SiegeMind91/README.md

 - I'm a programmer and analyst with more than 10 years experience in the field.

-- I’m interested in C#, Python, Unity Game Development, .NET, VBA, and a host of other languages and libraries.
+- I’m interested in SQL, C#, Python, Unity Game Development, .NET, VBA, and a host of other languages and libraries.
 My main focus is in Desktop Applications, but I'm working to expand my knowledge in the Web Development world.

 - 🌱 I’m currently furthering my knowledge in ASP.NET and the MVC architecture using Udemy lessons and LinkedIn Learning lessons.